Search this site

 Costa Rica has the legacy of being the pothole capital of the world.
 After driving here for a few years, I think this is way over exaggerated, but they still deserve respect and a constant eye looking out for them.
 What was a perfect road the day or week before, can be impacted significantly by weather in a heartbeat.
 Don't assume a puddle is only a few inches full of water, it could be a few feet.

-The extreme weather in Costa Rica can change a good road into one with no visibility in just a few minutes.
+The extreme weather in Costa Rica can change a good road into one with no visibility in just a few minutes, even in the daytime.

 The last flat was just after we stopped at a nursery and picked up 90 small plants and put them in the back of the SUV.
 Then we stopped and got groceries.
 Came out to the car to go home and the tire was flat.
 Everything had to be unloaded into the Maxi-Pali parking lot on a very hot and humid 95 degree day.
 No fun.